- Ultra-slim design easy to maneuver and reach out of the way areas

-The BIO IONIC OnePass Flat Iron is my overall favorite straightener for long, thick hair.
+The BIO IONIC OnePass Flat Iron is another great straightener for long, thick hair.
 It has ceramic plates with silicone speed strips along the edges of the top plate that help grip and keep strands in place on the plate without snagging for efficient straightening.

 You can save a ton of time since it actually straightens in one pass (assuming you use small enough sections at a time).
 It might require more than one pass for some hair textures though, particularly if you have coarse or resistant hair.

 It’s lightweight and comfortable to hold, a definite plus when you have a lot of hair to get through.
 It also produces far infrared heat that penetrates the hair shaft and heats strands from the inside out, which is both more effective at straightening as well as less damaging.

 On the downside, while the silicone strips work well for most, some have experienced them pulling on their hair.
 You do need to clean them regularly to get rid of any build up, which can cause snagging.
 Also, some have also experienced the silicone strips coming off after a while, though that seems to be less of an issue with this updated model.

 - Silicone strips secures and distributes strands evenly between the plates